Jake Shields: Political views and activism

-Shields is also a proponent of Holocaust denial, saying in a post on X in February 2024: “I don’t think a single Jew died in gas chambers.”
 One May 2024 post on X, according to the ADL, was viewed over 1.3 million times and has 21K likes and said that Jews control America, as Congress is “making it illegal to question Jewish power.”
 Public Discourse alleged that "he has spread multiple blood libels with impunity".

-In June 2024, Shields and white supremacist activist Nick Fuentes were prevented from attending a conference of the right-wing Turning Point USA and instead attended a far-right rally in Detroit originally organized by Fuentes as the 2024 America First Political Action Conference (AFPAC), and also attended by Sulaiman Ahmed, an online influencer, and David Duke, former grand wizard of the Ku Klux Klan.
+In June 2024, Shields and Nick Fuentes were prevented from attending a conference of the right-wing Turning Point USA and instead attended a far-right rally in Detroit originally organized by Fuentes as the 2024 America First Political Action Conference (AFPAC), and also attended by Sulaiman Ahmed, an online influencer, and David Duke, former grand wizard of the Ku Klux Klan.
 Shields also hosted David Duke on his podcast and described him as a "nice old man".
+Shields fell out with Fuentes amid allegations that Fuentes was a federal agent.

+In late 2024, the advocacy group StopAntisemitism listed him as a candidate for the category of "Antisemite of the year".
+Shields called the nomination a "massive honour and hopefully I'll win antisemite of 2024."

+Shields has also hosted several male supremacists on his show, including Myron Gaines, Sneako and Walter Weekes.
+Sneako made several antisemitic comments on the show in November 2024, blaming Israel for the 9/11 attacks and a "Jewish mafia" for promoting feminism.
+In December 2024, Shields used his show to advocate violence against healthcare providers who support trans children.

-In March 2025, while hosting an Australian neo-Nazi on his podcast, Shields praised Adolf Hitler and Nazi policies, claiming that Hitler 'wasn’t pushing hatred towards other races'.
+In February 2025, Shields hosted antisemitic content producer Ayo Kimathi, making allegations about Jewish control of the slave trade; the episode was removed by YouTube for violating its hate speech policies.
+In March 2025, while hosting an Australian neo-Nazi on his podcast, Shields praised Adolf Hitler and Nazi policies, claiming that Hitler "wasn't pushing hatred towards other races".
 He also defended the Nazi book burnings, claiming the books targeted "were, like, tranny books and communist books".

-The Southern Poverty Law Center published an article highlighting that Shields had hosted neo-Nazi and alt-right personalities on his podcast.
+He hosted the Irish neo-Nazi Justin Barrett on his podcast in May 2026, where Barrett claimed that Jewish people were pushing worldwide abortion laws.
+Other far right figures he has platformed on his accounts are white nationalist Thomas Rousseau, Holocaust denier E. Michael Jones, antisemitic influencer Ian Carroll and neo-Nazi Paul Miller.

+By November 2025, Shields had 800,000 followers on Twitter and 200,000 on Instagram.
+In May 2026, he was flagged on Twitter for stating he was a Holocaust denialist, and that the Holocaust was "a fiction of the Jewish imagination."

+In May 2026, he endorsed Dan Bilzerian's congressional campaign, and called his election bid against his opponent, the incumbent Randy Fine, "the most important election" in the 2026 midterms.